Upstream Acquisitions

 - Any other terms and conditions of the follow-on offer, included by the offeror in the offer document, must be in a form approved by the Panel.

-- The other terms and conditions of the follow-on offer (referred to in paragraph 4.15(c), above) that the Panel may approve, could include:
+- The other terms and conditions of the follow-on offer (referred to in paragraph 3.15(c)) that the Panel may approve could include:

 - the usual conditions of takeover offers that are made pursuant to the Code (the Panel would need to have approved the wording of these and all other conditions); and

-- However, there could be no minimum acceptance condition included in the follow-on offer, other than that stipulated by rule 23 of the Code.
+- However, the Panel is unlikely to agree to any minimum acceptance condition being included in the follow-on offer, other than that required by rule 23 of the Code.

-- Also applicable to the follow-on offer conditions is rule 25(1) of the Code, together with the Panel’s guidance on restrictive conditions, set out in the Guidance Note on Offer Documents.
+- Also applicable to the follow-on offer conditions are rules 25(1) and 25(1A) of the Code, together with the Panel’s guidance on restrictive conditions, set out in the Guidance Note on Offer Documents.

 Appointment of an independent expert

-- The independent expert would be appointed by the Panel as follows:
+- The independent expert would likely be appointed by the Panel as follows:

-- The request must include a list of the advisers from whom the upstream acquirer has already received advice in relation to the upstream acquisition and the resulting downstream acquisition.
-The upstream acquirer should not make any suggestions as to who it thinks would be appropriate for appointment by the Panel.
-However, the upstream acquirer should also advise the Panel of any firms that it considers might be conflicted, and why it considers them likely to be conflicted.
+- The request should include a list of the advisers from whom the upstream acquirer has already received advice in relation to the upstream acquisition and the resulting downstream acquisition.
+The Upstream Acquirer should not make any suggestions as to who it thinks would be appropriate for appointment by the Panel.
+However, the Upstream Acquirer should also advise the Panel of any firms that it considers might be conflicted, and why it considers they may be conflicted.

 - The Panel would then undertake a closed tender process inviting applications from experts that it considers suitable.
 The Panel would approach those experts on a confidential basis.
-The independent expert would be selected on the basis of independence and appropriate qualifications and experience.
+The independent expert would be selected on the basis of independence and appropriate qualifications and experience (as to these matters, see the Guidance Note on Independent Advisers).
 The Panel would also take each expert's quoted fees into account when selecting the expert for appointment.

-- At least 10 working days should be allowed for the appointment process and up to a further four weeks for the valuation to be undertaken by the appointed expert.
-The expert will undertake a valuation on the basis of all available information at the time of the valuation.
+- At least 10 working days should be allowed for the appointment process and 20 working days for the valuation to be undertaken by the appointed expert.
+The expert will undertake a valuation on the basis of all available information at the time of the valuation and assess the valuation at (or as close as possible to) the date on which the follow-on offer is to be made.

 Market disclosure